 Rosacea is a chronic and progressive vascular disorder that can affect the cheeks, nose, chin, eyes, forehead, and can be seen on other parts of the body as well.
 Here are some common features established as a classification system for the diagnosis of rosacea by The National Rosacea Society:

-Rosacea.org cites the chairman of dermatology at Baylor College of Medicine Dr. John Wolf, who says, “The earliest signs of rosacea are often overlooked because people assume they are temporary and will go away.”
-Think you’re experiencing symptoms?
+Rosacea.org cites the chairman of dermatology at Baylor College of Medicine Dr. John Wolf, who says, "The earliest signs of rosacea are often overlooked because people assume they are temporary and will go away."
+Think you're experiencing rosacea symptoms?
 See your physician for a diagnosis and to begin treatment.
 Treatment along with the right rosacea skin care routine will help immensely.
 Are you mistaking signs of sensitive or sensitized skin for those of rosacea?
-Get treatment tips when you follow our Pinterest board here.
+Find out the symptoms and causes of sensitive skin here.

 What you should use: A mild cleanser.
 Those with rosacea can have a more sensitive stratum corneum – the top layer of skin we see when we look at ourselves in the mirror, and the primary layer of the epidermis affected by our daily skin care.
 Rosacea skin products should all be mild, especially the cleanser.
 Choosing mild, gentle products will help minimize irritation and calm skin.

 Product must-have: Sensitive Skin Cleanser.
 Dermatologist and clinically tested to be non-irritating, this olive oil-based cleanser will keep skin clean without stripping it of natural, essential oil.
-Used in conjunction with the rest of Bioelements Sensitive Skin line, at-home skin care user Barbara had this to say about it: “Love the products as I’ve been diagnosed with rosacea and these do not irritate my skin.
-My skin is softer and has more moisture.”
+This is the best face cleanser for rosacea and sensitive skin.
+Used in conjunction with the rest of Bioelements Sensitive Skin line, at-home skin care user Barbara had this to say about it: "Love the products as I've been diagnosed with rosacea and these do not irritate my skin.
+My skin is softer and has more moisture."